tadashi-aikawa/docs-obsidian-various-complements-plugin/docs/5. Terms/🖼️ Indexing status.md

 It indicates the number of suggestions loaded for each complement feature.

-If you want to hide them, please set [[⚙️Show Indexing status]] off.
+If you want to hide them, please set [[⚙️ Show Indexing status]] off.

 ## Images